Age and Risk

 Teen and Young Adults

-Melanoma incidence in white men aged 15 to 39 has increased from 4.7 cases per 100,000 people in 1973 to 7.7 per 100,000 in 2004.
-But at the same time among white women, cases rose from 5.5 to 13.9 per 100,000.
-The upsurge among young women is thought to be due to behavioral changes, specifically an increased amount of sun tanning and the use of tanning beds.
+Melanoma incidence in Caucasian men aged 15 to 39 has increased from 4.7 cases per 100,000 people in 1973 to 7.7 per 100,000 in 2004.
+But at the same time, cases among Caucasian women rose from 5.5 to 13.9 per 100,000.
+The upsurge among young women is thought to be due to behavioral changes, specifically an increased amount of sun tanning and the use of tanning devices.
 2

 In adult females after the age of 60, the melanoma rate increases.
 Overall, however, men have a greater lifetime risk of melanoma than women.